marcusimperial/tic-tac-toe/README.md

 The API is stored inside of the `server` folder.
 Local testing follows the same flow as the React app with exception of the variables:

-*Note: The API also uses Google's Application Default Credentials (ADC) in conjunction with firebase-tools; this means that an account with access to this project must be logged in*
+*Note: The API also uses Google's Application Default Credentials (ADC) in conjunction with firebase-tools; this means that an account (with access to this project) must be logged in.*

 ```
 MONGODB_URI=